Peachypie98/numerical-analysis-project/README.md

 # Numerical Analysis Project
 ## Aim
 Given amino acids molecule datasets, we want to predict the dipole moment of other amino acids.
+In this project, we used modified SchNet Model to improve the overall performance and tested out with GCN model for comparison.

 ## Procedure
 ### 1. Pre-Requisities